 Since 1999, countries have been assigned into risk categories harmonized with minimum premium rates that have been allocated to the various risk categories this is not inclusive of agricultural exports or military related trade which was a relatively recent decision implemented by the World Trade Union.

 Many disregard officially approved export credits as export subsidies correspondingly, the facilitation of export credit agencies are accepted by many to be a type of corporate welfare.
 Another issue with export credit agency is that it not motivated by developmental goals such as trade finance but instead generates supplementary debt in relatively poorer economies to support industries in relatively well developed economies, this leads to export credits interfering with aid money and debt relief programs where the debt gets repaid back to better developed economies

 In saying this however, many advocates for export credit agencies assert that export credits permit importers to have access to goods that would not normally be available generating another market within the importers domestic country.
-Export Credits also provide the derivative of implementing broader trade policies, bilateral and even multinational agreements which achieve results that the private sector alone cannot endeavor
+Export Credits also provide the derivative of implementing broader trade policies, bilateral and even multinational agreements which achieve results that the private sector alone cannot endeavour.

 Organisation of Economic Cooperation and Development , Country Risk Classifications of the participants to the arrangement on officially supported export credits,

 www.oecd.org/trade/xcred/cre-crc-current-english.pdf, retrieved 30-08-2018.